tlourey/tlourey.github.io/pages/linux-commands.md

 `last username`: see the last time a specific user logged in\
 `last`: see all the last sucessful attempts since wtmp file creation\
+`last -n 1 reboot`: not user related but shows last reboot\
 `sudo lastb username`: see the last time a specific user had a bad login\
 `sudo lasb`: see all bad logins